Nishi-ku, Saitama

-Nishi-ku (西区, Nishi-ku) is one of ten wards of the city of Saitama, in Saitama Prefecture, Japan, and is located in the far western part of the city.
+Nishi-ku (西区, Nishi-ku) is one of ten wards of Saitama, in Saitama Prefecture, Japan, and is located in the far western part of the city.
 As of 1 March 2021, the ward had an estimated population of 93,527 and a population density of 3200 persons per km².
 Its total area was 29.14 sqkm.

 Geography

-Nishi-ward is located in the extreme western side of the city of Saitama.
+Nishi-ward is located on the extreme western side of Saitama.